joseph03/sctp-cap-fraud/README.md

 docker push <dockerhub-username>/fraud-service:v1.0.1

-v1.0.1 has to be updated everytime the image is updated. eg. v1.0.2
+A new version has to be used everytime the image is updated. eg. v1.0.2

 ### effect the image for deployment
 Update the version number (eg. v.1.0.1) in previous step to backend-deploy.yaml that cloned from sctp-cap-webCD repo